Discover the flagship products of Moroccan Craftsmanship

 • Know your limits, including empty wall and floor space, your airline's baggage weight limit, shipping and customs fees, and the purchase price.

-• Prices are often higher for rugs whose wool is colored using vegetable dyes (which tend to fade more quickly) rather than synthetic ones; you can usually recognize them by their muted tones, and the rug seller may be able to tell you which plant was used to make the dye.
+• Prices are often higher for rugs whose wool is colored using vegetable dyes (which tend to fade more quickly) rather than synthetic ones; you can usually recognize these by their muted tones, and the rug seller may be able to tell you which plant was used to make the dye.

 Carpet Categories